shwethareddy0/password-generator/README.md

 Password Generator is an application that a user can use to generate a random password based on criteria they have selected.
 This app will run in the browser and will feature dynamically updated HTML and powered by JavaScript code.
 It has a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

-Here is the link to the deployed application
+Here is the link to the [deployed application] (https://shwethareddy0.github.io/password-generator/)

 ### Features

 - Fully Responsive
 - Easy to modify
-- Supports HTML5,CSS3 & JavaScript
+- Supports HTML5, CSS3 & JavaScript

 ## Table of Contents